Edwin Frederick O'Brien: Grand Master of the Equestrian Order of the Holy Sepulchre of Jerusalem

 On August 17, 2011, after Cardinal John Foley reached the mandatory retirement age, Cardinal Tarcisio Bertone asked O'Brien during a visit to Rome if he would assume the position of pro-grand master.
-O'Brien accepted the next day and was appointed on August 29, 2011.
+O'Brien accepted the position the next day and was appointed by Benedict XVI on August 29, 2011.

-Benedict XVI elevated O'Brien to cardinal along with 21 others on February 18, 2012.
-O'Brien was created cardinal-deacon of San Sebastiano al Palatino, the same titular church held by Cardinal Foley.
+Benedict XVI elevated O'Brien to cardinal on February 18, 2012.
+O'Brien was created cardinal-deacon of San Sebastiano al Palatino, the same titular church previously held by Foley.
 O'Brien was named grand master of the Equestrian Order of the Holy Sepulchre of Jerusalem on March 15, 2012.

 On April 21, 2012, O'Brien was appointed a member of the Congregation for the Oriental Churches and the Pontifical Council Cor Unum.
 He participated in the 2013 papal conclave that elected Pope Francis.

-Pope Francis accepted O'Brien's resignation as grand master on December 8, 2019.On March 4, 2022, he was elevated to the rank of cardinal priest.
+Francis accepted O'Brien's resignation as grand master on December 8, 2019.
+On March 4, 2022, he was elevated to the rank of cardinal-priest.

 Views

 Abortion

 O'Brien opposes abortion rights for women, calling it the "greatest civil rights issue of our time" and saying, "[The right to life] will determine whether America remains a hospitable society: committed to caring for women in crisis and their unborn children; committed to caring for those with special needs; committed to caring for the elderly and the dying; or whether America betrays our heritage and the truths on which its founders staked its claim to independence."
-During the 2008 US presidential election, O'Brien lamented that the "clear and unchanged teaching of our Church from its earliest days has been so distorted in political debate and commentary," an indirect criticism of remarks made by House Speaker Nancy Pelosi and then-Senator Joe Biden concerning the church's teaching on abortion.
-In March 2009, O'Brien said he was both "disappointed and bewildered" by the decision of the University of Notre Dame to have President Barack Obama deliver the commencement speech and receive an honorary degree at the university's graduation ceremony, given Obama's support for abortion rights for women and embryonic stem cell research (which O'Brien opposes).
+During the 2008 US presidential election, O'Brien lamented that the "clear and unchanged teaching of our Church from its earliest days has been so distorted in political debate and commentary."
+This was an indirect criticism of remarks made by US House Speaker Nancy Pelosi and Senator Joe Biden concerning the Catholic Church's position on abortion.

+In March 2009, O'Brien said he was both "disappointed and bewildered" by the decision of the University of Notre Dame to invited US President Barack Obama deliver the commencement speech and receive an honorary degree at the university's graduation ceremony.
+This was because of Obama's support for abortion rights for women and embryonic stem cell research (which the Catholic Church opposed).

 Capital punishment

-In 2008, O'Brien expressed his opposition to capital punishment, citing the John Paul II's encyclical Evangelium Vitae, although he had previously "thought it served a purpose."
+In 2008, O'Brien expressed his opposition to capital punishment, citing John Paul II's encyclical Evangelium Vitae, although he had previously "thought it served a purpose."